KxSystems/docs/docs/ml/toolkit/utilities/xval.md

 -   `x` is a matrix of data to be fit
 -   `y` is the target vector
--   `sz` is a numeric atom in the range 0-1, representing the percentage of data in the testing set
+-   `sz` is an numeric atom in the range 0-1, representing the percentage of data in the testing set
 -   `algo` is the algorithm being tested
 -   `n` is the number of validation iterations to be completed